Several changes occur in your data collection process when enabling Adobe Analytics as the reporting source for Adobe Target (A4T).

 When troubleshooting, be sure to confirm that the supplemental ID is present on Analytics hits.

-By default, when at.js, the Experience Cloud Visitor ID Service, and appMeasurement.js are on the page, Analytics and Target correctly stitch events for reporting and analytics purposes in the backend as long as the correct supplemental ID is included from the page, as mentioned above.
-You won’t need to manage and perform any additional operations for A4T to function correctly.
+If at.js, the Experience Cloud Visitor ID Service, and appMeasurement.js are on the page, Analytics, and Target correctly stitches events for reporting and analytics purposes in the backend as long as the correct supplemental ID is included from the page.
+You do not need to manage and perform any additional operations for A4T to function correctly.

-However, there are cases when you might want to have more control on when and how to send analytics data related to Target to Analytics for reporting purposes.
-You might have an in-house analytics tool that you leverage for internal purposes but also want to send the analytics data to Analytics via your in-house analytics product so that other members of your organization can continue to utilize Analytics as a visual reporting source.
+There are cases when you might want to have more control on when and how to send analytics data related to Target to Analytics for reporting purposes.
+You might have an in-house analytics tool that you use for internal purposes.
+However, you also want to send the analytics data to Analytics via your in-house analytics product so that other members of your organization can continue to use Analytics as a visual reporting source.
 See Step 7: Reference at.js or mbox.js on all site pages in Analytics for Target Implementation for more information.